patatos12321/MyBlobifiedFamily/README.md

 ## Game loop

-- A Quest is given (ex: kill 15 enemies)
-- The player fulfills the quest
-- The player goes back to town
+- The player goes to town
 - Weapon upgrade options are offered
     - upgrade specific to a weapon (reload time, bullet number, bullet damage)
     - new weapons
     - upgrades specific to the player (move speed, health, etc)
+- A Quest is given (ex: kill 15 enemies)
+- The player fulfills the quest
-- Player gets a new quest
+- Player goes back to town
 - Repeat until player is dead?